A Few Pros and Cons of Vulnerability

 Con: can never quite tell who is trying to be my friend and who is using me for X, Y and/or Z

 Pro: was able to genuinely provide support and coaching two friends who tried out my life and career coaching services

 Con: feel like I’m under a microscope because people know what I legitimately think (am I not the one who over shared online in the first place?)

 Pro: feel like I am discovering my purpose in life, assuming there is such a thing (lust)

 Con: experiencing how it feels when an epiphany shatters (the break up)

 Con: crying and puffy eyelids

 The good news is, the pros and cons come in waves.
 And we can get through anything we set our minds to.
 Often times for me, criticism is not easy to take.
-But look what happened when I slowed down, reflected, strategized and implemented: I actually made it to the part where what didn’t break me made me stronger.
+But look what happened when I slowed down, reflected, strategized and implemented: I actually made it to the part where what didn’t kill me made me stronger.
 It’s going to be an interesting year.